-- 1 tsp kosher salt + ½ tsp black pepper
+- 1 tsp kosher salt, 1/2 tsp black pepper

 - 2 tbsp neutral oil (avocado or refined sunflower)

-- 3 medium carrots, cut into 1-inch coins
+- 3 medium carrots, 1-inch coins

-- 3 stalks celery, sliced
+- 3 celery ribs, sliced

 - 1 large yellow onion, diced